brickrefinery/l-lang-spec/README.md

 |---|---|---|
 | Window frame with no glass pane, `60592` (![empty window frame](images/6059225.png)) | Null  | Helpful to compare if a variable is empty or similar null results.
 Assigning a variable to this will clear that variable (similar to `x = ""`)  |

+Beyond that, any other brick or piece is considered a literal of that part.
+This means you can have a variable hold the value of "2x4 brick", for instance.

 ### Assignments

 There isn't a fun piece that looks like an equal sign, so instead we're going to clip parts (values) together with a LEGO clip, part `4085a` (![a LEGO clip](images/4085a25.png)).
 An assignment will look like "Clip \<variable\> \<value to assign\>".
 To end the command, mark it with a STEP command.